 We accept Contactless

 All paper tickets bought on the bus can be paid for by contactless.
+These include singles, returns, day, weekly and weekly point to point tickets.

 Passengers just need to tap their phones or bank cards on the ticket machine when paying: face down for cards, face up for phones.